-Night photography is perhaps the most spectacular photographic disciplines.
-Also, on the other hand, perhaps it is one of the disciplines that most distorts reality, in some of its variants, since it offers us to capture scenes that the human eye is unable to appreciate.
-I mean to capture the Milky Way in all its splendor (which is not easy at first glance), to be able to see traces of stars or even create the unreal circumpolar ones, to achieve “Martian” landscapes in a terrestrial atmosphere.
+Night photography is the most spectacular photographic discipline.
+Also, it may be one of the disciplines that most distort reality in some variants since it allows us to capture scenes that the human eye cannot appreciate.
+I mean to capture the Milky Way in all its splendor (which is not easy at first glance), to see traces of stars or even create unreal circumpolar ones, and to achieve “Martian” landscapes in a terrestrial atmosphere.

 It is how beautiful photography is often.
-That used judiciously, allows us to alter reality and create worlds, create stories, create beauty.
+That, used judiciously, allows us to alter reality and create worlds, stories, and beauty.

 Night Photography Settings

-The basic equipment, your two best friends, in addition to a camera that has a BULB mode (long exposure mode), for night photography will be your tripod and a cable release or a remote release.
-As for the first, we have to realize that the amount of light is reduced.
+The essential equipment, your two best friends, and a camera with a BULB mode (extended exposure mode) for night photography will be your tripod and a cable or remote release.
+First, we have to realize that the amount of light is reduced.
 This implies that we need stability.
-We recommend a tripod with a certain weight and to which you can place a counterweight to eliminate or minimize any possibility of movement.
+We recommend a tripod with a certain weight to which you can place a counterweight to eliminate or minimize any possibility of movement.

-Also when shooting directly, pressing the shutter can cause vibrations.
-To minimize them, in addition to using the option to raise the mirror (if we use an SLR) you can use a trigger cable.
-Infrared remote triggers sometimes cause problems with bulb mode and only allow controlled exposures up to 30 seconds, so you should consult the manual for your infrared shutter.
+Also, when shooting directly, pressing the shutter can cause vibrations.
+To minimize them, in addition to using the option to raise the mirror (if we use an SLR), you can use a trigger cable.
+Infrared remote triggers sometimes cause problems with bulb mode and only allow controlled exposures for up to 30 seconds, so you should consult the manual for your infrared shutter.
 This never happens with cable.
-One click to fire, you lock the button and wait for the set time.
+With one click to fire, you lock the button and wait for the set time.
 Another click and voila

 The desirable thing in terms of the cable is that it be of the intervalometer type (with LCD screen), with a stopwatch to control the time.
-Automatically at the programmed time the second click will be automatic and the intervalometer button will unlock the camera shutter.
-You can get by with a simple one without a screen or other options and control the exposure time with your watch or you’re mobile.
+The second click will be automatic at the programmed time, and the intervalometer button will unlock the camera shutter.
+You can get by with a simple one without a screen or other options and control the exposure time with your watch or mobile.

-In addition to this, once you advance in night photography, the following elements will be useful:
+In addition to this, once you advance in night photography, the following elements will be helpful:

-A headlamp: the kind that are placed on the head.
-Something very necessary when walking at night.
+A headlamp: the kind that is placed on the head.
+Something essential when walking at night.
 So we will see where we step.
-Recommended those that also have a red light.
-The reason is that you can leave that light on while you talk to colleagues
+I recommended those that also have a red light.
+The reason is that you can leave that light on while you talk to colleagues.

-Mountain boots: recommended to tread well and get into certain places, especially when we are in the field.
+Mountain boots are recommended to tread well and get into certain places, especially in the field.

-Flashes, flashlights and gels: According to taste and depends on the type of lighting we do.
-Some night photographs of landscapes do not usually have artificial lighting, but if you want to illuminate nearby objects it is surely necessary to use one of these elements.
+Flashes, flashlights, and gels: According to taste and depends on the type of lighting we do.
+Some night photographs of landscapes do not usually have artificial lighting, but if you want to illuminate nearby objects, it is undoubtedly necessary to use one of these elements.

-Rechargeable batteries: Many, many and well charged.
-It’s not unusual to be in the middle of nowhere and run out of batteries.
-Also remember that with the cold, especially in winter, [the batteries last less] (https://www.xatakafoto.com/trucos-y-consejos/ahi-fuera-esta-helando-consejos-para-proteger-nuestro -photographic-equipment-of-the-snow-and-the-intense-cold).
+Rechargeable batteries: Many, many, and well-charged.
+It’s common to be in the middle of nowhere and run out of batteries.
+Also, remember that with the cold, especially in winter.

-Within the basic equipment, in addition to the previous elements and our camera, we must take into account some mobile applications (there are many) that are essential to program our outings and
+Within the essential equipment, in addition to the previous elements and our camera, we must consider some mobile applications (there are many) that are essential to program our outings and

 Star Photography Settings

-Although he is not part of the team, if we are going to do night photography, a recommendation is that we never go alone.
-Especially if it is in the country (also in the city, to avoid, in that case, possible thefts).
-Keep in mind that in the middle of the field there is usually little or no mobile coverage and if something happens to you it is always better to minimize the possibilities and have a partner who can help you or notify the emergency services.
+Although he is not part of the team, if we are going to do night photography, a recommendation is that we always go with others.
+Especially if it is in the country (also in the city, to avoid, in that case, possible thefts), keep in mind that in the middle of the field, there is usually little or no mobile coverage.
+If something happens to you, minimizing the possibilities and having a partner who can help you or notify emergency services is always better.

 Use of closed diaphragms: f8, f11 to f22 or f32 (remember that at the extremes f22 or f32 the lenses tend to lower their quality a lot)

-By using very closed apertures, we obtain photographs with a great depth of field.
-Where practically the entire scene is in focus.
+We obtain photographs with a great depth of field by using very closed apertures where practically the entire scene is in focus.

-Use of neutral density filters: full, gradients and reverse gradients.
+Use of neutral density filters: entire, gradients, and reverse gradients.

-The exposure time varies greatly depending on the light, since in a few seconds the atmosphere can change.
+The exposure time varies greatly depending on the light since the atmosphere can change quickly.

 The lowest possible ISO of the camera is usually used (100 or 200).
-For the above reason, noise problems do not usually occur.
+For the above reason, noise problems do not typically occur.

 Yes, night photos in cities.
 They are different.
-But at night everything changes, there are fewer people and in many places there are special lights to make certain monuments or buildings more attractive at night.
+But at night, everything changes; there are fewer people, and in many places, there are unique lights to make certain monuments or buildings more attractive at night.

 When?
 From dusk, all night, and dawn.

-To achieve maximum clarity in our photographs, we must adjust the focus very well, which will not be as complicated as when we do night photography in the field, since the lighting of the urban landscape can even be enough for the autofocus to work correctly.
+To achieve maximum clarity in our photographs, we must adjust the focus very well, which will be simple enough when we do night photography in the field since the lighting of the urban landscape can even be enough for the autofocus to work correctly.
 If this is not achieved, it is best to focus manually or use the hyperfocal, which we will see later.
-If you don’t have much practice on this topic, don’t worry, take a shot focusing in manual, check the focus and, if it’s not right, try again.
-Photographing a monument is a good situation to practice manual focus.
+If you don’t have much practice on this topic, don’t worry; take a shot focusing on the manual, check the focus, and if it’s not right, try again.
+Photographing a monument is an excellent situation to practice a manual guide.

-The blue hour is no more than the hour before sunrise and the hour before sunset (these time intervals are approximate) producing an intense blue in the sky.
+The blue hour is no more than the hour before sunrise and the hour before sunset (approximate time intervals), producing an intense blue in the sky.
 This light has certain peculiarities.
-For example, during these periods of time, the natural light is very diffuse, which translates into a high quality of lighting in the scene.t.
+For example, during these periods, the natural light is very diffuse, translating into a high quality of lighting in the scene.t.

-On the other hand, the situation of the sun with respect to the horizon causes a curious physical phenomenon to take place, in such a way that spectacular sunrises or sunsets full of warm colors take place.
+On the other hand, the situation of the sun concerning the horizon causes a curious physical phenomenon to take place in such a way that spectacular sunrises or sunsets full of warm colors take place.
 In addition to photographing landscapes in this suggestive light, photographing during these periods is highly appropriate for urban landscapes for a simple reason.
 And it is then that cities are lit by artificial light from streetlights, buildings, billboards, etc., which mixes natural light with artificial light, being able to capture skies and urban buildings lit simultaneously.

-Playing with the color temperature allows us to modify the tones of the photograph.
+Playing with the color temperature allows us to modify the photograph’s tones.
 We can boost the oranges by turning up the color temperature with the cloudy preset, which will use a color temperature between 6,000 and 7,000 degrees Kelvin, depending on the camera model.
-If we want more bluish tones, we will use the tungsten preset, which is 3,200 degrees Kelvin.
+We will use the tungsten preset, 3,200 degrees Kelvin, if we want more bluish tones.
 Remember that if you work in RAW, you can easily change the temperature in the processing.

 Think of a scene in the heart of your cities.
-Although it is dark at night, we will face an immense legion of lights from streetlights of all kinds, illuminated posters or even shop window lights.
-On these occasions, as we must always do before, taking into account the scene and the photo we want to take, we know that it will be difficult to compensate for so much light pollution.
-We can choose to pass the photography to black and white, obtaining high contrast night scenes.
+Although it is dark at night, we will face an immense legion of lights from streetlights, illuminated posters, or even shop window lights.
+On these occasions, as we must always do before, considering the scene and the photo we want to take, we know that it will be difficult to compensate for so much light pollution.
+We can pass the photography to black and white, obtaining high-contrast night scenes.

-The first thing we need is to learn how to make a correct measurement.
+We first need to learn how to make a correct measurement.
 There are quite a few ways to do it.
-Normally if we are in the countryside, far from the city and with low levels of light pollution, we usually expose, as a general rule, to the sky.
-That is, we will try to achieve a correct exposure of the sky depending on whether we want more or fewer contrails or we want to show the Milky Way, using high ISOs.
+If we are in the countryside, far from the city and with low levels of light pollution, we usually expose, as a general rule, to the sky.
+We will achieve a correct sky exposure depending on whether we want more or fewer contrails or to show the Milky Way using high ISOs.